valanm22/documentation/learn/getting_started/quick_start.md

 <CodeSamples id="getting_started_add_documents_md" />

-MeiliSearch stores data in the form of discrete records, called [documents](/learn/core_concepts/documents.md).
+Meilisearch stores data in the form of discrete records, called [documents](/learn/core_concepts/documents.md).
 Documents are grouped into collections, called [indexes](/learn/core_concepts/indexes.md).

 The previous command added documents from `movies.json` to a new index called `movies`.
 After adding documents, you should receive a response like this: